Som Tam (Thai Green Papaya Salad with Lime Fish Sauce Dressing)

 Thai Steamed Lime Fish (Whole Fish Chili Fish Sauce)

-Pla neung manao is a Thai steamed fish dish where a whole white fish is steamed until just cooked, then drenched in a raw sauce of fresh lime juice, fish sauce, crushed garlic, and minced Thai chili.
-The sharp acidity of the lime meets the salty depth of fish sauce head-on, creating a dressing that is simultaneously bright and savory.
+Pla neung manao is a Thai steamed fish dish where a whole white fish is steamed until just cooked through, then drenched in a raw sauce of fresh lime juice, fish sauce, crushed garlic, and minced Thai chili.
+The sharp acidity of the lime and the salty depth of fish sauce meet directly, producing a dressing that is simultaneously bright and savory without either element overwhelming the other.
 The minced chili brings a direct, stinging heat that cuts through the mild fish flesh.
-Steaming the fish for a couple of minutes after the sauce is poured allows the flavors to penetrate the scored skin.
-A generous handful of cilantro on top adds the final aromatic layer that defines this dish.
+Because the sauce is poured over raw rather than cooked, the lime and garlic aromas remain fully intact and undiminished by heat.
+Steaming the fish for a couple of minutes after the sauce is added allows the flavors to penetrate through the scored skin and into the flesh.
+A generous heap of fresh cilantro on top delivers the final aromatic layer that defines the dish.
+Served alongside jasmine rice or glutinous rice, the sauce soaks into the grains and ties everything together into a cohesive plate.